 General Criteria For The Registration of LNQ Learning Programmes

-- Only SETA accredited providers (irrespective of which SETA) that are recognised by the Institute for Work at Height Professional Body or are in the process of gaining recognition may make application for the registering of a non-NQF based learning programme.
+- Only SETA accredited providers (irrespective of which SETA) that are recognized by the Institute for Work at Height Professional Body or are in the process of gaining recognition may make an application for the registering of a non-NQF based learning programme.

-- Only learning programmes for which there are no equivalent NQF registered learning programmes will be considered.
+- Only learning programmes for which there is no equivalent NQF registered learning programmes will be considered.

 - These LNQ learning programmes will be “short learning programmes” with a maximum duration of 20 notional hours.

 - The submission must consist of various parts including the following: